Osiris-Team/Better-Layout/README.md

 - Compatible with all Java AWT/Swing components and containers.
 - No need to write constraints/styles in strings, everything available through methods.

+#### Design choices:
+- Better-Layout tries to combine vertical & horizontal layouts and to reduce the amount of indidual child layouts needed to create more complex layouts.
+- Each child element has its own style attributes.
+- Absolute positioning thorugh relative parent sizes.
+- TODO: Responsive layout support.

 #### Styles per component:
 - Horizontal and Vertical positioning.
 - Right, left, top and bottom padding.